Onelinerhub/onelinerhub/golang/how-to-check-validate-hashed-password.md

-# How to check validate hashed password
+# How to validate hashed password

 ### Use **`bcrypt`** package (to install run `go get golang.org/x/crypto/bcrypt`) for hashin passwords: